Generic name: antihemophilic factor (recombinant) [ ant-ee-hee-moe-FIL-ik-FAK-tor ]

 Always wash your hands before preparing and giving your injection.

-Your body may develop antibodies to antihemophilic factor, making it less effective.
-Call your doctor if this medicine seems to be less effective in controlling your bleeding.
+Your body may develop antibodies to Recombinate, making it less effective.
+Call your doctor if Recombinate seems to be less effective in controlling your bleeding.

 What happens if I miss a dose?